-PMS is a term used to collectively describe a group of physical and emotional symptoms seen in women in the days leading up to the periods.
-These symptoms occur after ovulation and subside with the arrival of periods.
+Premenstrual syndrome is a term used to collectively describe a group of physical and emotional symptoms seen in women in the days leading up to the periods.
+These symptoms often occur after ovulation and subside with the arrival of periods.
 In some women, the symptoms can prolong even after the arrival of periods.
 During this phase, the hormonal fluctuations are at their peak, thus causing bodily changes as well as mood instabilities.

-The combination of PMS symptoms vary among different women and also between cycles in the same woman.
+The combinations of the premenstrual syndrome might vary among different women and also between cycles in the same woman.
 Having somatic changes could be tiring, but it will vanish itself.

 There are no specific tests available to diagnose PMS.
 Tests are often performed to rule out other conditions that can cause similar symptoms such as depression, edema, chronic fatigue syndrome, hypothyroidism, and irritable bowel syndrome.
 The disappearance of symptoms after the arrival of a period is considered as the telltale sign.

-PMS Vs. Early Pregnancy: Unfortunately, both PMS and early pregnancy can have very similar symptoms, and if a period is missing, it is not possible to say for sure which one it is, without taking a pregnancy test.
+Premenstrual Syndrome vs. Early Pregnancy: Unfortunately, both premenstrual syndrome and early pregnancy can have very similar symptoms, and if a period is missing, it is not possible to say for sure which one it is, without taking a pregnancy test.